Fiveable

 Rainbow Tables

 A rainbow table attack uses a precomputed rainbow table, which is basically a giant lookup table.
 Each row contains a potential password and its hash, sorted by hash value.
-The attacker takes the captured hash and searches the table for a match.
+The adversary takes the captured hash and searches the table for a match.
 If they find one, they instantly know a password that produces that hash.

 Types of Authentication Factors